-GF recommends our recently improved Pre Cat Lacquer for applications where there is little risk of chemical contamination issues from substances such as ketchup, soap, chemical cleaners, or ammonia.
+Looking for hardness, clarity and fast stack time?
+Pre Cat Lacquer is the choice.
+Use in applications where there is little risk of chemical contamination issues from substances such as ketchup, soap, chemical cleaners, or ammonia.
 This is the perfect spray finish for interior doors, casing, moldings, door jambs and furniture that receives light use.
 When you think about it, interior doors don't take a lot of wear.
 You might wipe them down or dust them once in a while but that is about it.
 PreCat Lacquer is a hard finish that provides excellent build and superior clarity at a phenomenal price point.
-If you are not finishing a surface such as a table top where you anticipate chemical contamination during use, why pay for a more expensive finish?
+If you are not finishing a surface such as a tabletop where you anticipate chemical contamination during use, why pay for a more expensive finish?

 Poly is the go-to cabinet finish.
 It has all the durability you need at a lower price point than Conversion Varnish.
 It is similar to High Performance in test measurements for chemical, water and wear resistance, but HP can be brushed and Clear Poly can't - it is already thinned for spraying.
 Clear Poly has a bit of an edge over High Performance in overall chemical resistance, a 98 rating vs 92.